 The Department of Education’s Office for Civil Rights (OCR) enforces Title IX and other federal anti-discrimination laws.
 It seeks to ensure compliance with these laws by all “recipient institutions” — that is, educational programs that receive federal funding, including colleges and universities.

-OCR has made clear in the past that compliance with its regulations and the federal statutes it enforces doesn’t require prohibiting speech protected by the First Amendment.
-For example, in 2003, OCR issued a “Dear Colleague” letter to all university presidents on the subject of the First Amendment, in which the the head of the agency stated:
+OCR has made clear in the past that compliance with its regulations and the federal statutes it enforces doesn’t require prohibiting free speech protected by the First Amendment.
+For example, in 2003, OCR issued a “Dear Colleague” letter to all university presidents on the subject of the First Amendment, in which the head of the agency stated:

 I want to assure you in the clearest possible terms that OCR’s regulations are not intended to restrict the exercise of any activities protected under the U.S. Constitution. . . .
 OCR’s regulations and policies do not require or prescribe speech, conduct or harassment codes that impair the exercise of rights protected under the First Amendment.